LumaPictures/meteor-luma-ui/less/README.md

 # Less

-All of the styles for `module-layout` can be found here.
+All of the styles for `module-ui` can be found here.

 The goal of this package is to wrap the bootstrap styles in class identifiers that maintain semantic markup.